pragma-collective/cirkuloxyz/cirkulo-api/docs/EMAIL_TEMPLATE.md

 ### Name Extraction from JWT

-The system intelligently extracts the inviter's name from the Dynamic JWT token:
+The system intelligently extracts the inviter's name from the Lens Protocol JWT token:

 ```typescript
 Priority order: